-Opposition to the teachings of the pastors of the church cannot be seen as a legitimate expression of Christian liberty or of a diversity in the gifts of the Spirit.
-"Dissent, in the form of wellorchestrated protests and polemics conducted in the mass. siastic communion."
-Reports say the encyclical calls on bishops to be "vigilant" against those who part from the Church's doctrine, and that those who violate Church teaching should be removed from their positions.
-The encyclical, titled "Veritatis Splendor" - Latin for "The Splendor of Truth" -has been six years in the making and will likely be considered one of John Paul's most important achievements.
-As its publication neared, DC.
+'Opposition to the teachings of the pastors of the church cannot be seen as a legitimate expression of Christian liberty or of a diversity in the gifts of the Spirit.
+"Dissent, in the form of wellorchestrated protests and polemics conducted in the mass The encyclical will be re- media, is in opposition to eccleunofficial texts.